Sandro Veronesi (writer): Works

-Il resto del cielo consists of twenty-five short compositions, none longer than fourteen verses, that speak to the general problematics of communication, all of which is underscored by a constant coincidentia oppositorum.
+Il resto del cielo consists of twenty-five short compositions, none longer than fourteen verses, that speak to the general problematics of communication, all of which are underscored by a constant coincidentia oppositorum.
 Seemingly simple verses, they speak eloquently to the narrating voice's quotidian landscape.

 His first novel, Per dove parte questo treno allegro (1988), is the story of a typical relationship of the 1980s between father and son.
-A troubled rapport between them, the father is an adventurous businessman who, while deep in debt, has squirreled away a few hundred thousand dollars in Switzerland.
+A troubled rapport between them, the father is an adventurous businessman who, while deep in debt, has squirrelled away a few hundred thousand dollars in Switzerland.
 The son, an insipid thirty-year-old, who acts half his age, is a do-nothing with strange habits.
 While the two spend a few strained weeks together, their lives eventually begin to find some similarities.

 With his second novel, Gli sfiorati (1990), Veronesi approaches the family thematics in a much more dramatic fashion.
 A family recomposed of two previously split ones, here too the father and son experience a troubled relationship.
-Mete, however, finds comfort in a developing rapport with his beautiful stepsister.
+Mete, however, finds comfort in developing rapport with his beautiful stepsister.
 All this takes place in Rome, intertwined with other narratives of various social types that one might expect to find in such a chaotic metropolis that Veronesi depicts.
-Experimental, in some ways, this novels verges on the fantastic, while the author offers up a portrait of the early 1990s and its polymorphous, youthful generation, represented herein by the literal, and metaphorical, sign of "schiumevolezza."
+Experimental, in some ways, this novel verges on the fantastic, while the author offers up a portrait of the early 1990s and its polymorphous, youthful generation, represented herein by the literal, and metaphorical, sign of "schiumevolezza."